2019 Green Valley Community farm CSA Membership Agreement

 Payment Schedule: A $100 deposit is required upon sign-up to reserve your spot.
 Payment can be made upfront or in three installments.
 If paying in full, payment is due upon sign-up.
 If paying in installments: A $100 deposit is due upon sign-up; the first installment is due by April 1st; the second installment on June 1st; and the third installment on August 1st, 2019.

 Sharing a share: You may share a share if you are going to be alternating weeks (for example, two couples alternating weeks, or two individuals alternating weeks).
 We ask that people sharing a share choose a point person to coordinate payment with us and scheduling within your group.
 Please let us know if, and with whom, you will be sharing a share when signing up.
+Groups sharing a share will be charged an additional $12 for an extra tote bag to insure that each household has one.

 Share price Assistance Fund : Sustainably grown local food and farmland access should be available to everyone.
 Please consider making a contribution towards our share Price Assistance Fund below when signing up.
 This fund goes directly to families and individuals who would like to join the CSA but are in need of a reduced price share.
 To request Share Price Assistance, please indicate so in the sign-up form below.